Capital Project

 Latest News

-• Roadway improvements on US-62 are underway and will gradually increase as we move into summer.
+• Roadway improvements on US-62 are underway and will gradually increase as we move into fall.

 • Area between SR-605 and Dublin-Granville Road